 For this, all you need to do is head to the Rovaniemi Art Museum inside the Korundi House of Culture.
 Focussed on Finnish contemporary art and Northern art, the annually changing exhibits always feature Lapland artists who either worked in the region or were born here.
-Both celebrated, and young artists to watch can be found here.
+Both celebrated and young artists to watch can be found here.

-Interesting the Rovaniemi Art Museum / Korundi House of Culture is housed in a converted old post bus depot, one of the very few buildings in Rovaniemi that survived the German retreat in the Second World War.
-Rising like a phoenix from the bricks of ruined buildings and chimneys around Rovaniemi, today the Rovaniemi Art Museum is an intriguing blend of modern art, classical works, local history, and functional architecture.
+Interestingly the Rovaniemi Art Museum / Korundi House of Culture is housed in a converted old post bus depot, one of the very few buildings in Rovaniemi that survived the German retreat in the Second World War.
+Rising like a phoenix from the bricks of ruined buildings and chimneys around Rovaniemi, today, the Rovaniemi Art Museum is an intriguing blend of modern art, classical works, local history, and functional architecture.

 A world phenomenon Angry Birds, a playful video game franchise focussed on adorable multi-colored birds who try to save their eggs from green-colored pigs – this is possibly one of the best-known contemporary Finnish brands.

-Not only was the original Angry Birds game responsible for me almost failing university (they are highly addictive after all..) but its success has spawned 18 other game titles, two films, a television show, toys, food, print products and – yes an official Angry Birds Park right here in Rovaniemi.
+Not only was the original Angry Birds game responsible for me almost failing university (they are highly addictive after all.) but its success has spawned 18 other game titles, two films, a television show, toys, food, print products and – yes an official Angry Birds Park right here in Rovaniemi.

 Will it be the highlight of your visit to Rovaniemi?
-I hope not – but it is a quirky little park that is free to visit and perfect for taking photos and relaxing.
+I hope not – but it is a quirky small park that is free to visit and perfect for taking photos and relaxing.
 If you do have children-in-tow, then this is an unmissable attraction!

 Finnish design is so very en vogue right now, and it is easy to see why.
-Design here is a way of living, more than just pretty objects but something to be woven seamlessly into life – part of everything around you but never drawing focus or distracting.
+Design here is a way of living, more than just beautiful objects but something to be woven seamlessly into life – part of everything around you but never drawing focus or distracting.

 As the celebrated Finnish designer and architect Alvar Aalto famously said: “ Nothing is ever reborn, but neither does it totally disappear and that which has once been born will always reappear in a new form.”

-One of the best places to browse such works is the Arctic Design Shop, a concept store in the city centre of Rovaniemi which showcases trailblazing designers starting their career from the local University of Lapland as well as from around the greater Lapland area.
+One of the best places to browse such works is the Arctic Design Shop, a concept store in the city center of Rovaniemi, which showcases trailblazing designers starting their career from the local University of Lapland as well as from around the greater Lapland area.

 Ever evolving and changing, the Arctic Design Shop is currently managed by entrepreneur/designer Tea Latvala who herself is quite the character and owns Teatiamo, a startup that blends design and high-end pleasure products.

-God, I love Finland…
+God, I love Finland.

 While you should visit this charming location just for its quiet solitude and views of the Ounasjoki River, there is also an interesting display of a variety of alpine vegetation species, each of which is uniquely adapted to surviving the harsh northern climate of Lapland and the Arctic.

-The trail from Arktikum Beach also extends all the way to the south of Rovaniemi along the Ounasjoki River so if you want to take a long walk in the sun this is a peaceful and beautiful place to do it.
+The trail from Arktikum Beach also extends all the way to the south of Rovaniemi along the Ounasjoki River, so if you want to take a long walk in the sun, this is a peaceful and beautiful place to do it.